 The previous property I owned was a single fronted Victorian.
 When I purchased it the internal cornices were highlighted in a different colour.
 This was ‘nice’ however my aim was to modernise the interior.
 The best way I achieved this transition whilst minimising the costs associated was to ‘paint out’ these colours.
 I painted the walls, cornicing and ceilings the same white using a low or semi sheen on the walls and a flat finish on the ceilings and cornices.
 The skirting boards were painted in half strength of this colour using a semi-gloss finish.

 Take into account colours will appear much darker on a whole wall than on a swatch.
 It’s generally best to lighten colours as you go up.
 Internally this means white for the ceilings and above picture rails if you have them.
 It helps provide a sense of space.
 Externally you may choose a darker colour around the base but have lighter walls.
 Windows and door trims can contrast either in white or something dark or using a half strength or quarter strength shade of the main colour in a gloss finish.
 If in doubt it pays seek professional advice.

-Vendor Marketing are strategic independent vendor advocacy experts specialising in both property marketing and real estate agent selection for home sellers within inner Melbourne, therefore we are able to assist you with house paint colours as part of preparing a home for sale.
+Vendor Marketing – Melbourne’s most qualified vendor advocates, specialises in both property marketing and real estate agent selection for property sellers within Melbourne, therefore we are able to assist you with house paint colours as part of preparing a home for sale.

 Want a proven better sale result for your property?